karlo-babic/paradigms-py/1-Introduction-to-Programming-Concepts.md

 ## 6. Complexity

-If you try running `pascal(30)`, you might notice it takes a surprisingly long time to complete.
-This reveals a serious performance issue with our current recursive implementation.
+The implementation of `pascal` we wrote in the previous section is actually quite efficient.
+We were careful to compute the recursive step `pascal(n - 1)` only once and store its result in the `previous_row` variable.

+To understand a critical concept in performance, let's explore what happens if we aren't so careful.
+Consider a slightly different, more direct implementation that reveals a common and serious pitfall with recursion.
 The field of computer science that studies the performance of algorithms is called **complexity analysis**.

 ### The Problem: Redundant Computations

-Let's look at a slightly rewritten, but functionally identical, version of our `pascal` function to make the problem obvious.
+Let's write a naive version of the function, `slow_pascal`, where we call the function directly inside our `add_lists` call, instead of storing the intermediate result.

 ```python
 # A deliberately inefficient version to demonstrate the complexity issue